5 The README file

 ## ```{r, child="../../vignettes/mainVignette.Rmd"}

-The developer can then generate the README.md
+## ```The developer can then generate the README.md file by running

-rmarkdown::render
+rmarkdown::render as:

 rmarkdown::render("inst/scripts/README.Rmd", output_dir = ".")